Gadhinglaj taluka: Harali

 It has an average elevation of 624 metres (2043 feet).

 It is situated on banks of Hiranyakeshi river originated from the Great Amboli Ghats.
 Mahagaon has an average weather of clear sky and temperature of around 19 °C in winter and 27 °C in summer and has more rainfall than average in Kolhapur District.

+Basarge BK

+According to Census 2011 information the location code or village code of Basarge Bk village is 416506.
+Basarge Bk village is located in Gadhinglaj tehsil of Kolhapur district in Maharashtra, India.
+It is situated 22km away from sub-district headquarter Gadhinglaj (tehsildar office) and 80km away from district headquarter Kolhapur.
+As per 2009 stats, Basarge Budruk is the gram panchayat of Basarge Bk village.

+The total geographical area of village is 749 hectares.
+Basarge Bk has a total population of 4,136 peoples, out of which male population is 2,001 while female population is 2,135.
+Literacy rate of basarge bk village is 67.43% out of which 75.31% males and 60.05% females are literate.
+There are about 959 houses in basarge bk village.
+Pincode of basarge bk village locality is 416506.

+When it comes to administration, Basarge Bk village is administrated by a sarpanch who is elected representative of the village by the local elections.
+As per 2019 stats, Basarge Bk village comes under Chandgad assembly constituency & Kolhapur parliamentary constituency.
+Sankeshwar(karnataka) is nearest town to basarge bk for all major economic activities, which is approximately 10km away.

 Mungurwadi

 Mungurwadi is a town in Gadhinglaj Taluka of the Kolhapur district, state of Maharashtra, India.
 In 2001 it had a population of 3,271, but as of 2011, it has population of 12,199.
 It is a major market place and tenth largest settlement in Gadhinglaj taluka.
 Mungurwadi is about 24 km from Gadhinglaj, 29 km from second largest settlement Kadgaon and 12 km from National Highway 48 (NH48).Mungurwadi is at 16.113977°N 74.402375°E.